jesi-rgb/jesirgb.com/src/posts/talent.md

 Are we yearning for the idealized feeling that we may see in professional musicians when we see them play?

 What do you want to get out of playing an instrument?
-Learning a new skill and getting to know a potentially life-changing discipline or impress those around you in the same way you're impressed by a professional musician?
+Learning a new skill and getting to know a potentially life-changing discipline?
+Or impress those around you in the same way you're impressed by a professional musician?

-These are just some questions that I've thought about in my learning time, questions that is worth keeping in mind as _"dangerous"_ but still should be kept close so as to not fall into that trap over and over.
+These are just some questions that I've thought about in my learning time, questions that is worth keeping in mind as _"dangerous"_ but still should be kept close to avoid falling into that trap over and over.
 These dangerous questions are surely different from person to person, but can be grouped in the same space.

+## The tip of the iceberg

+Another potential reason as to why these questions can come up is due to the _tip of the iceberg_ effect.

+When watching a master at work, you are experiencing a very thin slice of their whole trajectory.

+You see the artist in question pick up their instrument of choice and see them kill it immediately, with almost no effort.

+The trick is that professionals make it look like it's **so easy** to do what they do.
+To an outsider, they are putting very little effort while outputting an insane amount of quality.
+They are extremely efficient.

+This creates a mismatch between perception and reality.
+If it's so easy, why can't I do it?

+We are missing the unfathomable amount of hours these artists have put into their craft.
+They've solved the same exact problems thousands of times.
+They've mastered their tools and they've built up extremely valuable muscle memory.

+And that, again, takes **time**.

 ## Natural speed

 We are all running at our best speed.
 We are all clocking at the best frequency.
 You cannot go any faster or slower, you just go at your speed.

-This is independent from the fact that you can improve and become better and faster as something as you do so.
+This is independent from the fact that you can improve and become better and faster at something as you practice.
 It has to do with the fact that you are doing such thing on the first place.

 Your speed is the ability to break through and simply start practicing.
 This is something you can control.
 It is very hard to keep oneself disciplined.
 But the hard part is only the beginning.
 Upon only a few **units of learning time** one can get sufficiently good at something so as to be motivated and keep doing more.
 You get in the _zone_.